PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Inspect the existing cost-volume/scatter success fixture and matcher call positions; record the exact current behavior before moving code.
+2. Move the complete cost-volume/ScatterND matcher mechanically from `lower_from_onnx2tf.py` to a focused pass-family module, leaving a signature-compatible lowerer wrapper.
-3. Move that central fixture to a dedicated compact test module and add fan-out, public-boundary, permutation, and shape/rank rejection cases that preserve the legacy no-op contract.
+3. Add an AST-equivalence and single-owner architecture test while preserving all six raw production call positions.
-4. Run the focused characterization and direct regression gate, then commit and push the characterization checkpoint before mechanical extraction.
+4. Run focused and full direct gates, then commit and push the extraction checkpoint before changing graph traversal or mutation semantics.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain